 I was supposed to provide bank statements, letters of recommendation and introduction, return flight tickets, hotel bookings, proof of employment and even tax records.
 I had to make every possible move (even use some creativity) to convince the visa officer, beyond all reasonable doubts, that I’m planning on going home at the end of my stay and not illegally staying back.

 As a freelance writer, my income is not regular, I don’t have a place of work, and I don’t even have a two-week holiday block.
 And because my income was not taxable last year, I clearly don’t have a safety net now.
 Now that I’ve applied for the VISA, I have a certain amount of fear all the time, until I get my passport back – either accepted or rejected!

 But, I also wish to see the world.
-My heart also desires to explore more countries, and just as much as a German or a Korean.
-But alas!, I’m Indian and because my passport is weak, I’ll have to take it with me as a lifelong curse!
+My heart also desires to explore more countries, just as much as a German or a Korean.
+But alas!, my Indian passport is weak, and I’ll have to take it with me as a lifelong curse!

 Are you an Indian passport holder too?
 Let’s share our experiences in the comments below!
 And hey, don’t feel sad, if you cannot travel abroad, check out these cool holiday destinations in India.